 (Most recent first) DPAG, University of Oxford (Postdoctoral Researcher), Dept. Psychiatry, University of Oxford (Visiting PhD student); Saint John of God Foundation and Parc de Recerca Biomédica Sant Joan de Déu-Universitat de Barcelona, Spain (PhD Student, Master Student, Research Assistant); Parc de Recerca Biomedica de Barcelona (PRBB), Spain, (Undergrad student).

 Marie Skłodowska-Curie Postdoctoral Research Fellow (University of Oxford), Retaining-fee lecturer in Psychology-Neurophysiology (Somerville College, Oxford)

 Department of Pharmacology, University of Oxford (through an EU grant) and Somerville College.

-Favourite thing to do in science: Learning new ways to investigate how the brain works.
+Favourite thing to do in research: Learning new ways to investigate how the brain works.